Founded by Dr Bruce Robinson the Fathering Project helps dads build strong bonds with their children through communication and interaction.

 The Churchlands Dad'ss team aims to offer one activity per term.
 Events include Dads and kids bowling night and Dads Only information evenings.
 The “How to approach difficult topics with teenagers” discussion evenings are always well received.
 Events are promoted via the School’s Featured Events, Churchlands Bytes, emails to parents and the Churchlands Facebook and Instagram pages.

 This is a call to arms for all fathers or father-like figures.
 If you want to meet other Dads in the community, get some tips on raising children and help other Dads and like hanging out with blokes, doing fun stuff with your kids, then this is for you.
 Please sign up here or the QR Code in the flyer below.
-Our launch will be at the Cambridge Bowling Club on Wednesday 10 November 2021 7.30pm to 9.30pm.

 We are looking for Dads who want to make a difference in their own families and wider community.
 As teachers, we have such a small amount of time to influence our students and we are seeing an increasing need to help parents.
 The Churchlands SHS Dads group is an initiative in partnership with the Fathering Project that acknowledges the difference fathers make in a family and is part of the CSHS Community Engagement strategy.